AI-4-atmosphere-remote-sensing/cloud-phase-prediction/README.md

 run distributed training jobs over numerous nodes in a high-performance computing (HPC) cluster when using PyTorch DDP (Distributed Data Parallel) training.

-Below is the slurm file used for COT retrieval project:
+Below is the slurm file used for cloud-phase-prediction project:
 #!/bin/bash
 #SBATCH --job-name=2nodesdata11
 #SBATCH --output=n4slurm.out